wikimedia/mediawiki-extensions-Popups/.storybook/mocks/README.md

 mediawiki-core.
 This file structure is required to mimick ResourceLoaders LESS module-import behaviour.

-ResourceLoader can resolve LESS modules with file paths like `@import "mediawiki.ui/variables"`.
+ResourceLoader can resolve LESS modules with file paths like `@import 'mediawiki.skin.variables.less';`.
 Webpack however, cannot do this easily.
 The default LESS resolver requires files ending in ".less", and although webpack can create an alias to a module, that alias cannot include a path separator.

 The webpack LESS-loader treats imports that don't begin with a relative or absolute filepath as coming from the current directory (.i.e. "./").